moderndatacompany/dataos.info/docs/primitives/Policy/Creating Data Policy (Masking).md

         algo: sha256
 ```

-**Example 2**
+### Example 2

-You can override the masking strategies by using a special policy type- **pass_through**.
+You can override the masking strategies by using a special policy type- pass_through.
 This policy will allow access to the value of columns tagged with fingerprint PII.

 ```yaml
 version: v1